The Intel Core i5-14500 wins in 8 out of 16 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (169% better).

 AI Versus Verdict

-The Intel Core i5-14500 is the objective winner of this comparison, securing more total specification victories across the evaluated fields.
-While the AMD Ryzen 7 8700G offers a significant lead in specialized hardware, the Intel Core i5-14500 provides the most impactful advantage with its L2 cache capacity, which is 169% larger than that of its competitor.
-This architectural difference gives the Intel processor a clear edge in overall technical specifications.
+The Intel Core i5-14500 is the objective winner of this comparison, securing more total spec victories than the AMD Ryzen 7 8700G.
+While the Ryzen 7 8700G holds a significant lead in specialized hardware, the Intel Core i5-14500 provides the most impactful advantage by offering 169% more L2 cache.
+This substantial memory capacity advantage positions the Intel processor as the more robust option across the majority of the measured technical specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.